-Proven streamlines the entire hiring process, which includes posting job listings on different sites, filtering for the applications that suit your needs, and marking applications so you know to revisit them.
+Proven streamlines the entire hiring process, including posting job listings on different sites, filtering for the applications that suit your needs, and marking applications, so you know to revisit them.

 Few manual tasks waste more time than expense reports.
 Expensify allows entrepreneurs to seamlessly scan receipts and process employee expenses from their mobile phones.